sergev/ifcomp/Theory.md

 - "COMMON" appears 3 times in file1, 3 times in file2 → remains `SYT_TYPE` after Pass 2
 - "UNIQUE_A" appears once in each file → becomes `UNIQUE_TYPE` after Pass 2

+### Heckel's "Virtual Lines"

+Heckel's original algorithm also marked unique "virtual lines" immediately before the first and after the last lines of files as matched.
+This provides boundaries for the entire file comparison.
+IFCOMP handles this through header and trailer nodes in Pass 5.

 ---

 ## Pass 3: Forward Match Extension

 **Purpose**: Extend matches forward from unique pairs by checking if subsequent lines match.
+This implements **Heckel's second key observation** about adjacency-based extension.

+This corresponds to **Heckel's Pass 4**, where he processes `NA[i]` in ascending order and extends matches forward when both files have identical adjacent lines.

 ### Algorithm